Do Snakebite Kits Work? The Evidence Says No

 Replace Myth with Method

-Before relying on something you saw in a movie, found on a store shelf, or was “suggested” to you by an algorithm while shopping online, invest in proper training.
+Before relying on something you saw in a movie, read or watched online, found on a store shelf, or was “suggested” to you by an algorithm while shopping online, invest in proper training.
 Evidence-based wilderness medicine replaces myth with method — and builds confidence grounded in fact rather than folklore.

-If you would like to learn more about snakebite first aid or other wilderness medical emergencies, visit True North and explore our upcoming courses.
+If you would like to learn more about snakebite first aid or how to best handle other wilderness medical emergencies, visit True North and explore our upcoming courses.

 Meet the Author